Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 What Is Betadine?

-Among the many items and products you must have in your dog's first aid kit, make sure betadine is in it.
+Among the many items and products you must have in your dog's first aid kit, make sure Betadine is in it.
 Betadine is an over-the-counter topical antiseptic meant to reduce the number of microorganisms on the skin.
-It contains povidone-iodine, which is a potent antispetic.
+It contains povidone-iodine, which is a potent antiseptic.
 For many reasons, veterinarian surgeons use it when preparing the skin for surgery.
 It is also great for dog wounds.
 Here are some factors to consider when using it.

-- It burns.
+It burns.
 You must always dilute it prior to its use.
-Betadine is normally of a dark brown color, so you'll have to dilute it with water until it's a weaker tea color.
-Applying it as is without diluting, can damage tissue.
+Betadine is normally a dark brown color, so you'll have to dilute it with water until it's a weaker tea color.
+Applying it as is without diluting can damage tissue.
 If you are looking for ratios, one part of it to 10 parts water is a good guideline.

 According to Vet Street, "The fizz created when it interacts with tissue makes it seem like something good is happening.
 Hydrogen peroxide, in fact, inflames the healthy skin around a wound, which increases healing time.
 Recent studies have shown that it’s not even an effective antibacterial."
 The only reason you see hydrogen peroxide in a dog's first aid kit is because it can be used to induce vomiting.

-- What about alcohol?
+What about alcohol?
 Do not use alcohol, because it burns.
-It is also a a drying agent and causes a delay in the healing process.
+It is also a drying agent and causes a delay in the healing process.
 The main reason why alcohol is in a dog's first aid kit is to disinfect thermometers after use for fevers.

 The main products used as antiseptics for dog wounds are therefore Betadine (povidone-iodine) and Nolvasan (chlorhexidine diacetate).
 In this article, we will be mainly focusing on Betadine.